rydmike/flex_color_scheme/README.md

 By using the `colors` property you could even apply a `FlexSchemeColor` that has data that was designed for a light theme to the `FlexThemeData.dark` factory, and wise versa.
-For example, with the `FlexThemeData.dark` factory, you could to its `colors` property assign the `FlexSchemeColors` from
+For example, using the `FlexThemeData.dark` factory, you could to its `colors` property assign the `FlexSchemeColors` from
 `FlexColor.schemes[FlexScheme.mandyRed].light` that are designed and intended to be used with the light mode factory.

-The results will typically just not be as useful or pretty.
-The rationale for the slightly involved structure, is to keep it flexible, but at the same time provide self documenting API guidance on how the data was designed to be used and consumed.
+The results will typically not be very useful or pretty.
+The rationale for the slightly involved data structure, is to keep it flexible, but at the same time provide self documenting API guidance on how the data was designed to be used and consumed.

 The `scheme` property prevents using the light scheme colors for the dark factory and wise versa.
-It can however be done if so desired with the `colors` property as shown above.
+It can however be done if so desired by using the `colors` property as shown above.
 The `colors` property is always needed and used when you make custom color schemes with the `FlexThemeData.light` and `FlexThemeData.dark` factories.

 ### Sample Applications

 FlexColorScheme comes bundled with six different examples.
-Earlier we already saw how you can build the default example, and use it as a "Hot Reload Playground" to experiment and learn on your own about FlexColorSchemes features and how to use them.
-The default example is a template that is heavily commented to guide you and encourage you to play around with different options in code, use flutters hot reload feature and see the results at once.
+Earlier we already saw how you can build the default example, and use it as a "Hot Reload Playground".
+You can use it to experiment and learn on your own a bout FlexColorSchemes features and how to use them.

+The default example is a template that is heavily commented to guide you and encourage you to play around with different options in code, then use Flutter's hot reload feature and see the results at once.

-The other 5 examples are a part of a complexity increasing tutorial path that we will walk through.
-It ends with the "Themes Playground" demo.
+The other 5 examples are a part of a tutorial path, with increasing complexity, that we will walk through in the tutorial.
+It ends with the complete **Themes Playground** demo app included as example 5.

-**Building the examples**
+**Building the Examples**

 You can build the examples by using preconfigured build config files for VS-Code and Android Studio/IntelliJ.
 Clone the package repo and open the